Handicar: Plot

 The Wacky Races begin and the competitors are: a Lyft car, a Zipcar now driven by McConaughey, the angry Russian and his taxi, the Hummer salesman in a Hummer, Elon Musk with Nathan and Mimsy in a Tesla D (equipped with technology that parodies Professor Pat Pending's Convert-a-Car), Canadian actress Neve Campbell in a pink car with square wheels powered by queefs (who resemble Penelope Pitstop), Timmy and his Handicar, a Japanese self-driving car, and the Wacky Racers characters Dick Dastardly and Muttley.
-South Park residents watch the live coverage.
+South Park residents watch the live coverage on CNN throughout the morning.

 The race rules are to race to a passenger waiting to be picked up and then cross the finish line with the passenger to win.
 After multiple cartoon incidents in the style of Wacky Races are referenced, Dick Dastardly and Muttley cut down a tree, causing multiple cars to crash, but Timmy picks up the passenger and avoids the roadblock.
 Nathan, Mimsy, and Musk close in, as Nathan attempts to detonate a bomb placed on Timmy's car, but a fleet of Handicar drivers run the Tesla off the road.
 Nathan and Mimsy steal Dastardly's car and pass Timmy, but as Nathan activates the bomb, instead the Zipcar is blown up causing McConaughey to be thrown into a wormhole, as Mimsy has planted the bomb on the wrong "fake, soft-spoken douche bag that everyone loves".
 Timmy wins the race.

-Timmy sells the rights to Handicar to Elon Musk for $2.3 billion, making the summer camp fundraiser a huge success.
+As a result of his victory, Timmy sells the rights to Handicar to Elon Musk for $2.3 billion, becoming the summer camp's fundraising champion and making the summer camp fundraiser a huge success.
 At home, Nathan finally tells his mom directly that he does not want to go to summer camp.
-However, his mom fakes being unable to understand Nathan, as she and her husband have already planned a trip to Italy while he's at camp and she's determined not to let her son ruin it.
+However, his mom fakes being able to understand Nathan, as she and her husband have already planned a trip to Italy while he's at camp and she's determined not to let her son ruin it.